 About The Old Athens Farm

-The Old Athens Farm is a small family run VOF certified organic farm in Westminster, Vermont.
-Since 1989 Michael Collins has been dedicated to growing the highest quality produce for the local market.
-Our produce can currently be found at many local stores and farm stands, as well as at the Brattleboro Area Farmer’s Market and the Londonderry Farmer’s Market.
+The Old Athens Farm is a small family run Vermont Organic Farmers (VOF) certified organic farm in Westminster, Vermont.
+Since 1989 Michael Collins has been dedicated to growing the highest quality produce possible for the local market.
 Our specialty has long been early season greenhouse crops.
 We have developed a reputation for producing the earliest tomatoes and cucumbers year after year.
 When customers say, “Those tomatoes taste like real tomatoes.”
-I can proudly say that it is because they are real tomatoes, grown organically in rich dirt, tended with perfect care, and picked extremely ripe.
+We can proudly say that it is because they are real tomatoes, grown organically in rich soil, tended with extreme care, and picked as ripe as possible.
 Taste and freshness come first at the Old Athens Farm.

 Michael started farming on Old Athens Road in Westminster West, Vermont, in an old greenhouse he took down and set up on an uncle’s land.
 The first years were lean and full of learning.
 At that time we drove our tomatoes all the way to Boston while exploring local options for sales.
 In 1994 we bought a five acre field on Daigel Road, seemingly the only flat farmable land we could find and afford at the time.
 Change was imminent as we re-invested in infrastructure, diversified our crops, built our home, leased more land upon which to grow food, and entered newly emerging local markets.
 We have sold at Brattleboro Area Farmers Market since 1989 and Mike wasafounding member of the Londonderry Vermont Farmers Market in 1994.
 Today our produce can be found at many local stores, farmstands, and Co-ops across the state.